top of page

 Reflexive Communication is an approach that brings heightened awareness to the present moment through dynamic listening, synesthetic perception, and interactive composition.
 It bridges music, movement, and both verbal and non-verbal dialogue into an embodied, fluid practice of co-creation.
 Reflexivity in communication involves the ability to simultaneously perceive, respond, and shape interactions in real-time, forming a continuously evolving, dynamic reality.

-Developed by composer Keren Rosenbaum, Reflexive Communication emerged as part of her quest to articulate a musical language that composes not only sound but also human connection, perception, and presence.
-Originating in the Reflex Ensemble’s groundbreaking performances and Reflexive Music, the practice was further shaped within the ALP/Playground Approach, where listening is not just auditory but an immersive, full-body experience that tunes into the intricate relationship between self, others, and environment.
+Developed by composer Keren Rosenbaum, Reflexive Communication emerged as part of her quest to articulate a musical communication that composes not only sound but also human connection, perception, and presence.
+Originating in the Reflex Ensemble’s groundbreaking performances and Reflexive Music, the practice was further shaped within the Playground Approach (ALP), where listening is not just auditory but an immersive, full-body experience that tunes into the intricate relationship between self, others, and environment.

 By integrating Synesthetic Communication into Reflexive Music Practice, we open a space where listening is not just about hearing but about sensing in a holistic way.
 This creates a profound form of interaction—one that fosters deep connection, shared experience, and an expressive flow that transcends words.
-In the ALP/Playground approach, this becomes a key element of the Joinment Space, where music, movement, and communication merge into an infinite playground of possibilities.
+In the Playground approach (ALP), this becomes a key element of the Joinment Space, where music, movement, and communication merge into an infinite playground of possibilities.

 The Reflexive Mindset: A Continuous Pulse of Awareness